So, what exactly is “Mother of Pearl”?

 WHAT IS IT USED FOR?

-As a result of these special characteristic, mother of pearl is used as an inlay or feature piece in jewellery.
+As a result of these special characteristic, it is used as an inlay or feature piece in jewellery and jewellery boxes.

 It comes in several natural colours, but is often bleached and dyed for decorative use.
 The dye retains the shimmering layers which make the material so sought after.

-The international trade in mother of pearl is governed by the Convention on International Trade in Endangered Species of Wild Fauna and Flora, an agreement signed by more than 170 countries.
+The international trade is governed by the Convention on International Trade in Endangered Species of Wild Fauna and Flora, an agreement signed by more than 170 countries.

-Like other substances found in nature, mother of pearl develops irregularities as it forms.
+Like other substances found in nature, it develops irregularities as it forms.

 As a result, every piece of jewellery or inlay is slightly different – a fact that adds to its unique appeal.

 Remember, nacre is a tough and resilient material, but it is relatively soft and easily scratched.

 Therefore it should not be stored with anything that might scratch them.